agrumery/aGrUM/wrappers/pyAgrum/doc/sphinx/listeners.rst

 StructuralListener
 ------------------

-Listeners could also be added when structural modification are made in a gum.BayesNet:
+Listeners could also be added when structural modification are made in a pyAgrum.BayesNet:

 >>> import pyAgrum as gum
 >>>